John McKenzie (philanthropist)

-Sir John Robert Hugh McKenzie KBE (5 August 1876 – 26 August 1955) was a New Zealand businessman and philanthropist.
-He was born in Yarrawalla, Victoria, Australia, on 5 August 1876.
+Sir John Robert Hugh McKenzie KBE (5 August 1876 – 26 August 1955) was a New Zealand businessman and philanthropist who founded the McKenzies chain of retail stores.

+McKenzie was born in Yarrawalla, Victoria, Australia, on 5 August 1876.

 In the 1950 New Year Honours, he was appointed a Knight Commander of the Order of the British Empire for public and philanthropic services.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 In 1996, McKenzie was posthumously inducted into the New Zealand Business Hall of Fame.